lkingsford/scrummd/README.md

 ### `sbl`

 ```
-usage: sbl [-h] [collection]
+usage: sbl [-h] [-c [COLUMNS]] [collection]

 Display a collection of scrum cards

 positional arguments:
   collection            The collection to return.
 If none is given, all cards are returned.

 options:
   -h, --help            show this help message and exit
+  -c [COLUMNS], --columns [COLUMNS]
+                        A comma separated list of columns to return.
 ```

 ### `scard`